AndrewAnnex/SpiceyPy/docs/remote_sensing.rst

        4. The first thing you need to do is to find out what the NAIF ID is for the CASSINI ISS NAC camera.
-In order to do so, examine the ISS instrument kernel listed above and look for the ``NAIF ID Code to Name Mapping'' and there, for the NAIF ID given to CASSINI_ISS_NAC (which is -82360).
+In order to do so, examine the ISS instrument kernel listed above and look for the "NAIF ID Code to Name Mapping" and there, for the NAIF ID given to CASSINI_ISS_NAC (which is -82360).
 Then replace in your code the SCLK ID -82 with -82360.
 After executing the program using the original meta-kernel, you will be getting the same error as